Glen or Glenda

-Glen or Glenda is a 1953 American exploitation film directed, written by and starring Ed Wood (credited in his starring role as "Daniel Davis"), and featuring Wood's then-girlfriend Dolores Fuller and Bela Lugosi.
+Glen or Glenda is a 1953 American independent exploitation film directed, written by and starring Ed Wood (credited in his starring role as "Daniel Davis"), and featuring Wood's then-girlfriend Dolores Fuller and Bela Lugosi.
 It was produced by George Weiss who also made the exploitation film Test Tube Babies that same year.

 The film is a docudrama about cross-dressing and transvestism, and is semi-autobiographical in nature.
 Wood himself was a cross-dresser, and the film is a plea for tolerance.
 It was widely considered one of the worst films ever made upon release.
 However, it has since been reevaluated and has become a cult film due to its low-budget production values, idiosyncratic style, and early cinematic themes of transgender acceptance.

 Plot

 A police inspector investigating the suicide of a transvestite named Patrick/Patricia seeks the advice of Dr. Alton, who narrates for him the story of Glen/Glenda.

 Glen started out by asking to wear his sister's dress for a Halloween party.
 The narrative explains that Glen is a transvestite, but not a homosexual.
 He hides his cross-dressing from his fiancée, Barbara, fearing that she will reject him.
 She voices her suspicion that there is another woman in his life, unaware that the woman is his feminine alter ego, Glenda.

 Alton narrates that Glen is torn between the idea of being honest with Barbara before their wedding or waiting until after.
 Glen confides in a transvestite friend of his, John, whose wife left him after catching him wearing her clothes.

 Glen/Glenda is caught in a storm.
-The sound of thunder causes him to collapse to the floor.
+The sound of thunder drives him to collapse to the floor.
 An extended dream sequence begins, containing several vignettes symbolically depicting Glen's struggle with his sexuality.
 Glen/Glenda wakes and decides to tell Barbara the truth.
 She initially reacts with distress, but ultimately decides to stay with him.
 She offers him an angora sweater as a sign of acceptance.

 Back in Dr. Alton's office, he relates another narrative, this one concerning a World War II veteran named Alan who underwent sex reassignment surgery to become "a lovely young woman" named Anne.